Iranian foreign minister fumes over reported visa denial for UN meetings in New York

 SOLEIMANI FUNERAL STAMPEDE IN IRAN LEAVES AT LEAST 40 DEAD, STATE TV REPORTS

 He later claimed in a tweet that denying him a visa was in violation of the 1947 United Nations Headquarters agreement that established the international body’s base of operations in New York.
-That agreement requires the U.S. to permit foreign diplomats from other countries to conduct U.N. business.
-He also listed a series of allegations against the U.S., including “economic terrorism” and “cowardly assassination.”
+That agreement requires the U.S. to permit foreign diplomats from other countries to conduct U.N. business and says the U.S. "shall not impose any impediments to transit to or from the headquarters district of...representatives of Members or officials of the United Nations."

+Zarif also listed a series of allegations against the U.S., including “economic terrorism” and “cowardly assassination.”

 “But what are they really afraid of?
 Truth?” he asked.